Maureen White

 Patricia Maureen White, more commonly known as Maureen White, is a specialist in international humanitarian affairs and a fundraiser for the American Democratic Party.
 She is a senior fellow at the Foreign Policy Institute at Johns Hopkins School of Advanced International Studies, where she runs a program on conflict and humanitarian crisis.
 She has written extensively about humanitarian and migration issues for the SAIS Review of International Affairs.

 Education

-White received her undergraduate degree from Mount Holyoke College and her masters' from the London School of Economics.
+White received a Bachelor of Arts degree from Mount Holyoke College and a Master of Arts degree from the London School of Economics.

 Career

 Early career

 She worked in international economic research in New York City (First Boston Corporation), Tokyo (Nomura Research Institute) and London (Royal Institute for International Affairs).
 At the time of her marriage in 1986, she was an assistant vice president at the First Boston Corporation.
 Early in her career, White worked for a Japanese TV agency.

 International affairs

-White represented the U.S. Government at the United Nations Children’s Fund (UNICEF) during the second term of the Clinton Administration, from 1997 to 2001.
+White represented the U.S. Government at the United Nations Children's Fund (UNICEF) during the second term of the Clinton Administration, from 1997 to 2001.

 She was appointed as senior advisor on humanitarian issues to Ambassador Richard C. Holbrooke in the State Department's Office of the Special Representative to Afghanistan and Pakistan.
-She traveled extensively in both countries dealing with needs of people who were displaced as a result of conflict and natural disaster.”
+She traveled extensively in both countries dealing with needs of people who were displaced as a result of conflict and natural disaster."
 She served from 2009 to 2013.

 White is now a Senior Fellow in the Foreign Policy Institute at the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University in Washington, D.C.